sparors/ussd-docs/source/docs/creating-menus.md

 ---
 # Creating Menus {#creating-menus}

 Menus are created in the state class.
 The state class has a $menu property which is an instance of `Sparors\Ussd\Menu`.
-The class provide you with simple api to create common menus.
+The class provides you with a simple api to create common menus.

 ## Available Methods